ynot458/Network_reconnaissance/README.md

 Smart probing for HTTP services

-Fast scanning with low timeout (0.2 seconds)
+Fast scanning with low timeout

-Graceful keyboard interrupt handling
+Handles Ctrl+C safely

-🛠 How It Works
+How It Works

 The scanner:

-Iterates through all TCP ports (1–65535)
+Loops through ports 1–65535

-Uses socket.connect_ex() to check if the port is open
+Uses socket.connect_ex() to check if a port is open

-Identifies the service using a predefined port dictionary
+Matches the port to a known service

-Attempts to grab a banner from the service
+Attempts to grab a banner

-Prints formatted results for open ports
+Prints formatted results

 Example output:

 [OPEN] Port 22     | Service: SSH        | Banner: SSH-2.0-OpenSSH_8.2
 [OPEN] Port 80     | Service: HTTP       | Banner: HTTP/1.1 200 OK

-🚀 Installation & Usage
+Installation

-1️⃣ Clone the repository
+Clone the repository:

 git clone https://github.com/yourusername/simple-port-scanner.git
 cd simple-port-scanner

-2️⃣ Run the scanner
+Usage

+Run:

 python3 scanner.py

-By default, it scans:
+By default, the script scans:

 127.0.0.1

-To change the target, edit this line in the script:
+To change the target, modify this line in the script:

 TARGET = "127.0.0.1"

-Replace it with your desired IP address.

-📂 Code Overview
-Service Mapping

-The scanner includes common service mappings:

-Port	Service
-21	FTP
-22	SSH
-25	SMTP
-80	HTTP
-443	HTTPS
-3306	MySQL
-6379	Redis

-It also includes demo ports for testing environments.

-Banner Grabbing

-Sends HTTP GET requests for web services

-Sends newline probes for other services

-Captures first line of the response

-Handles decoding errors gracefully

-⚙️ Configuration
+Configuration

 You can modify:

-Timeout value:
+Timeout:

 socket.setdefaulttimeout(0.2)

-Service dictionary:
+Service mapping dictionary:

-SERVICE_PORTS = {...}
+SERVICE_PORTS = {

-Target IP address:

-TARGET = "127.0.0.1"
+    21: "FTP",
+    22: "SSH",
+    80: "HTTP",
+    443: "HTTPS",
+}